codemonkey-uk/coinfight-framework/README.md

 ## Command Line Bots

+### Including Command Line Bots in a Tournament

+Externally implemented AIs can be included in a tournament on the command line:

+    -n"command line" "Bot Name" "Author Name"

+For example:

+    -n"python bots/basic.py" PyBasic Tom

 ### Implementing Command Line Bots

 The framework will run an external / command line bot for each turn.